By Amy Gorin, MS, RDN

 How to Make Pomegranate Chia Seed Pudding

-You might have noticed by now that I love breakfast, and I also love dessert.
+You might have noticed by now that I love breakfast recipes, as well as dessert ones.
 So I combined these two into one delicious breakfast, aka this pomegranate chia seed pudding, that combines the best of winter flavors.

-To make this breakfast recipe, I started with a pretty basic pomegranate chia pudding: I combined 3/4 cup milk (you can also use an alternative milk, such as unsweetened almond milk) with chia seeds and vanilla extract.
+To make this breakfast recipe, I started with a pretty basic pomegranate chia pudding: I combined 3/4 cup milk with chia seeds and vanilla extract.
+You can also make this recipe vegan by using an alternative milk, such as unsweetened almond milk or store-bought cashew milk

 You don't need both milk and yogurt, as the pudding is plenty creamy with just the milk.
 Although I will need to try a version with Greek yogurt one day!